 Working with kids can be fun and very rewarding.
 Kids’ interests and involvement with technology is changing so fast, it is critical that we involve their voices when coming up with products for them.
 There are a variety of ways you can involve them indevelopment, no matter what age.

-At Ideas To Go, we’ve worked with kids of all ages, and have come up with a few tips and tricks the will lead to a smooth process that's rich with quality content:
+At Ideas To Go, we’ve trained and worked with Creative Consumers® kids of all ages, and have come up with a few tips and tricks the will lead to a smooth process that's rich with quality content:

 Under age 4, we have our Creative Consumers® associates moms and dads do a preparation assignment with their kids and then ideate on behalf of them.
 We don't recommend doing this with regular consumers—we find they can’t separate their kids’ needs and wishes from their own.